-8. Information for employees and volunteers alleged to have caused harm
+8. Information for employees and volunteers alleged to have caused harm supporting you to understand the procedures being followed.

 If an allegation has been made about you in the course of your work, then your employer/organisation will need to provide you with support.
 This will need to include: